Thinking beyond borders

 Cohabitant temporary residence: This residence type is applied type is applied to foreigners who can prove that they cohabitate with an Argentinean citizen or with a foreigner who has a permanent or a temporary residence in Argentina, registered accordingly in the local jurisdiction.
 Being granted with this type of residence is subject to analysis from the Immigration authorities.

 Investor residence: The Immigration Office considers an investor a person who makes an investment of ARS1,500,000 in Argentina and provides a productive, commercial or service-supplying activity.
-This Residence will be valid for one year and it could be extended indefinitely.
+This Residence will be valid for 1 year and it could be extended indefinitely.

 Registration of the local company